 I re-potted the plant and it started looking sickly.
 I tried everything I could but it never picked back up.
 I still have it, and it's still rather poorly looking.

-Pearl River (one of my favorite stores) I saw a selection of large Money Trees and decided to get another one.
+I needed a plant for the corner of my lounge and on Sunday when I was in Pearl River (one of my favorite stores) I saw a selection of large Money Trees and decided to get another one.

 This time I looked up the care instructions and it turns out that they like to be "root bound", which basically means not to re-pot them into much larger pots